-The Susitna Matanuska Area Plan is the product of a two year planning process conducted by the Division Mining, Land, and Water (DMLW) of the Department of Natural Resources (DNR); other divisions within DNR; state and federal agencies (primarily ADF&G); local government (Matanuska-Susitna Borough); interest groups, and the public.
-A first round of public meetings focused on a description of the planning process and planning area and on issue identification and scoping.
-A second round of public meetings were held in the planning area in the spring of 2010.
-These meetings focused on the Public Review Draft with information provided on proposed plan designations and management intent (for specific management units) and on plan implementation.
-The results of these discussions and the subsequent review of public comments submitted on the Public Review Draft formed the basis for revisions to the draft plan.
+The Yukon Tanana Area Plan is the product of a three year planning process conducted by the Division Mining, Land, and Water (DMLW) of the Department of Natural Resources (DNR); other divisions within DNR; state and federal agencies (primarily ADF&G); local governments (Denali Borough and Fairbanks North Star Borough); interest groups, and the public.
+A first round of public meetings occurred in the Spring of 2009 and focused on a description of the planning process and planning area and on issue identification and scoping.
+A second round of public meetings is to be held in the planning area in the Fall of 2012.
+These meetings are to focus on the Public Review Draft with information to be provided on proposed plan designations and management intent (for specific management units) and on plan implementation.
+The results of these discussions and the subsequent review of public comments submitted on the Public Review Draft will form the basis for revisions to the draft plan, which are to be included in an issue response summary.